decktra/model_sandbox/README.md

 ## 3. Notes

-- On a real will tackle this with Domain Driven Design, talking with domain experts to progressively distille a deep model with an ubiquitous language.
+- On a real scenario, I will tackle this with Domain Driven Design, talking with domain experts to progressively distille a deep model with an ubiquitous language.
 - I’ll probably also create a Billing namespace to modularize the app.
 - This model as it is, should be extensible to differentiate punctual payments vs recurring payments, and incorporate taxes and currencies.
 - The term Purchase was proposed, but maybe the term Sale is better?
 Since a seller has many sales and the buyer has many purchases?